nus-apr/cerberus/doc/tool/AddTool.md

 In order to add a new repair tool to the framework, the following requirements should be met

-* Repair Driver: python driver than extends AbstractTool to facilitate standardization of interfaces
+* Repair Driver: python class than extends AbstractTool to facilitate standardization of interfaces
-* Repair Tool (optional): to enable container virtualization a Dockerfile is required or the tool should be invokable from the CLI
+* Repair Tool image (optional): to enable container virtualization, a Dockerfile is required or the tool should be invokable from the CLI
-* Instrumentation (optional): for each bug in a benchmark an instrumentation script can be placed
+* Instrumentation (optional): for each bug in a benchmark an instrumentation script can be placed in a folder with the name of the tool and the script should be named `instrument.sh`

 ## Adding a Driver
 Create a new file in `app/tools` with the Tool name (i.e. NewTool.py) that contains the following code: